-While there is no national education standard for home care administrators, many individuals in these roles have earned bachelor's or master's degrees in other related fields and have professional experience.
+While there is no national educational standard for home care administrators, many individuals in these roles have earned bachelor's or master's degrees in other related fields and have professional experience.
 Some state and national trade associations also offer certificate programs in the field.
 Such programs provide current home health care administrators with up-to-date training and information in leadership strategy, new regulations, financial management and compliance management.
 Certificate programs for home care administrators typically only take a few days to complete.
 They require that professionals study modules in home health care performance, financial management, legal compliance and evaluation.

 Several professional organizations offer certification to experienced home care administrators.
 This certification generally requires passing an examination.
 It is voluntary, but proves current training and expertise in the field.
 Home care administrators also must be registered with their states as well.
 Requirements vary from state to state.